-I. It is a solid waste which exhibits one or more of the hazardous waste characteristics for:
+I. Hazardous waste is a solid waste which exhibits one or more of the hazardous waste characteristics for:

-- A liquid, other that an aqueous solution containing less that 24 percent alcohol by volume, and has a flash point less than 60 degrees Centigrade (140 degrees Fahrenheit); or
+- A liquid, other than an aqueous solution containing less that 24 percent alcohol by volume, and has a flash point less than 60 degrees Centigrade (140 degrees Fahrenheit); or

 - Not a liquid but is capable under standard temperature and pressure, of causing fire through friction, absorption of moisture or spontaneous chemical changes, and when ignited burns vigorously and persistently that it creates a hazard; or

 - An ignitable compressed gas as described in 49CFR 173.300 and as determined by the test methods described in that regulation; or

 - An oxidizer as defined in 49CFR 173.151

 - An aqueous liquid that has a pH less than or equal to 2 or greater than or equal to 12.5; or

 - A liquid that corrodes steel at a rate greater than 6.35 mm per year at a temperature of 55 degrees Centigrade (130 degrees Fahrenheit) as specified in the appropriate test method.